-The continued learning and competency development courses five and six are designed to augment the student's clinical experiences by reinforcing acquisition of medical knowledge, supporting development of interpersonal communication skills, distinguishing traits that promote professional excellence, implementing improvements in practice performance by applying critically appraised medical literature and recognizing the impact of systems-based processes on individual patient care.
+The Clinical Year Seminar courses one and two are designed to augment the student's clinical experiences by reinforcing acquisition of medical knowledge, supporting development of interpersonal communication skills, distinguishing traits that promote professional excellence, implementing improvements in practice performance by applying critically appraised medical literature, and recognizing the impact of systems-based processes on individual patient care.
 Topics will be presented in a sequence that prepares students to transition from their student role to that of an autonomous member of a physician/physician assistant team.
-Prerequisties: PAS 500-580
+Prerequisite: Successful completion of the academic phase courses